capu-bia/fingerprint-r503-mqtt/README.md

 }
 ```

 A fingerprint has been detected but not recognized.
-An unknow hand to the sensor (red flashing led feedback):
+An unknown hand to the sensor (red flashing led feedback):

 ```
 {